Search...

 Driver Docs

-An introduction to automatically generated techincal documentation for your codebases.
+An introduction to automatically generated technical documentation for your codebases.

-Driver Docs are automatically generated for each codebase you connect.
+Driver's automated documentation platform intelligently analyzes codebases, generates contextual documentation, and maintains it across changes.
+Driver Docs are automatically generated for each codebase you onboard.
 If you haven't already, first read the guide to connecting a codebase.

-2. Select the file or folder to load the respective Driver Docs.
+1. Select the file or folder to load the respective Driver Docs.
+You can use the search bar to filter by file type or keyword.

-4. Expand or collapse the code on the right side of the screen.
+3. Expand or collapse the code preview on the right side of the screen by clicking on the arrow.

 Language Specialization